MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-about.md

 With DeployR, the recommended steps for a data scientist are both simple and familiar:

-1. Use your preferred R integrated development environment (IDE) to develop and test your R scripts, models, and data sets.
-2. Use the [RevoScriptTools R package](https://deployr.revolutionanalytics.com/documents/help/repo-man/#revoscripttools.htm) to add inputs to your R scripts with default values.
-Once you’ve uploaded your R scripts into the Repository Manager in the next step, you’ll be able to test and visualize these inputs in the Test tab before they are integrated into the application.
-3. Upload these files to the DeployR repository using the [Repository Manager](#g_repoman).
-4. [Test your R scripts live](https://deployr.revolutionanalytics.com/documents/help/repo-man/index.html#j-script-test.htm) on DeployR in the Repository Manager.
-5. Once testing is complete, make your files available for use by the application and its developer by setting the appropriate access rights on each file.
-6. Inform your application developers that the new R scripts, models, and/or datasets are available in the DeployR repository and ready for integration.
+1. Develop your analytics
+2. Test those analytics
+3. Collaborate with the application developers

-Learn more in the [Getting Started Guide Data Scientists](https://deployr.revolutionanalytics.com/documents/getting-started/data-scientist).
+Get more details in the [Getting Started Guide Data Scientists](https://deployr.revolutionanalytics.com/documents/getting-started/data-scientist).

 ### Application Developers